 Snowball method – an excellent way to pay off debt, fast

 The debt snowball method for reducing debt offers quick wins, but mathematically, is not the fastest.
-With the snowball method, you organize your debts by amount owning, from highest to lowest.
+For example, with the snowball method, you organize your debts by amount owning, from highest to lowest.
 Generally, your mortgage will have the highest balance, while a credit card might have the lowest.

 Avalanche method for paying off debt

 The avalanche method happens to be my favorite way to reduce debt.
-Also, it’s mathematically the fastest way.
+It’s mathematically the fastest way.
 However, some people prefer the snowball method as it gives you quicker “wins”.
 But, in the end, the avalanche method is the fastest.

-Here is how the avalanche method works.
+The debt avalanche method works like this.
 Remember your list of debt and the interest?
 With the avalanche method, you’ll aim to pay off the debt with the HIGHEST interest rate first, using your monthly surplus.

 Putting it All together

-Now that you’ve gotten a handle on what you owe.
+To recap: you’ve gotten a handle on what you owe.
 You know how much is left over at the end of the month.
-Now, you can start to plan on how to pay off your debt fast, even if you think you have no money.
+Now, you can start to plan on how to get out of debt fast, regardless if you thought you have no money.

 Remember the levers: decrease your expenses and increase your income.

-Once you have your budget set up, organized by needs and wants, it’s time to put it in to practice.
+Once you have your budget set up, organized by needs and wants, it’s time to put it into practice.
 The key to this program is that you stick to paying your debt using your monthly surplus.
 Day after day, month after month.
 I promise, if you continue to work the levers, you’ll be able to pay off your debt fast.

-The only question is: Will you be using the avalanche method or the snowball method of paying off debt fast?
+The question is: Will you be using the avalanche method or the snowball method when learning how paying off debt fast?
 Leave a comment below, and let us know!